Efficient Bayesian Modeling of Binary and Categorical Data in R: The UPG Package: UPG Basics

 The \pkg{UPG} package provides efficient sampling algorithms for Bayesian analysis of the probit, logit, multinomial logit and binomial logit model.
 This section covers the basics of the package, including data requirements, estimation as well as the methods included in \pkg{UPG}.

 In terms of inputs, the minimum requirement for probit, logit and multinomial logit models is a suitable $N \times 1$ dependent vector \code{y} and a $N \times d$ design matrix \code{X}.
 An additional $N \times 1$ vector of total number of trials \code{Ni} is necessary to estimate a binomial logit model.
 For probit and logit models, \code{y} is supposed to be binary.
 For multinomial logit models, \code{y} is a categorical vector containing one realized category out of the set $L = \{0, \ldots, m\}$ for each observation.
 The baseline category $k_0$ can be freely chosen by the user through parameter \code{baseline}.
 If no baseline is provided, the most frequently observed category is used as baseline.
 For binomial logits, \code{y} contains the number of successes of each observation.
 Inputs of class \code{integer}, \code{numeric}, \code{matrix} and \code{data.frame} are accepted.
-Estimation of multinomial logits additionally accepts \code{character} and \code{factor} types as dependent vector.
+In the multinomial logit case, \code{character} and \code{factor} are accepted as dependent vector types as well.
 Depending on the specified model type, \pkg{UPG} will use a variety of data checks to ensure proper estimation.

-All necessary tools for efficient estimation of binary and categorical data models in a Gibbs sampling framework are wrapped into a single estimation function \code{UPG()} \code{UPG()} to facilitate use and keep the user interface as minimal and intuitive as possible.
-The samplers are written in \proglang{C++}, implemented via \pkg{Rcpp} (\citealp{rcpp}) and \pkg{RcppArmadillo} (\citealp{rcpparmadillo}).
-Hence, the provided estimation framework combines sampling efficiency through MCMC boosting with a speedy implementation.
-The four different models included in \pkg{UPG} can be called using the \code{type} parameter as shown in \autoref{tab:estimation}.
+The necessary tools for efficient estimation of binary and categorical data models in a Gibbs sampling framework are wrapped into a single estimation function \code{UPG()} to provide a minimalistic user interface.
+The four different models included in \pkg{UPG} can be called using the \code{model} parameter as shown in \autoref{tab:estimation}.
 An illustration of the estimation process and the most important posterior analysis methods using \pkg{UPG} are discussed in the next section.